Bereavement support

 Arranging a funeral

-Contact your local funeral director to help you arrange the funeral.
-The funeral director will be able to guide and support you through the process.
+You can contact your local funeral director to help you arrange the funeral.
+A funeral director will guide and support you through each step of the process.

-If you hire a funeral director, choose one who’s a member of either:
+If you decide to use a funeral director, choose one who is a member of either:

 - The National Association of Funeral Directors